ashenafi21/feezer/README.md

 ### 🚀 Getting Started

+Getting up and running with Feezer is simple:

-1. **Install** the app on your mobile device
+1. 📱 **Install** the app on your mobile device
-2. **Complete onboarding** — set your preferred language and theme
+2. 🌍 **Complete onboarding** — set your preferred language and theme
-3. **Add currencies** — start with your primary currency (e.g., USD, EUR)
+3. 💱 **Add currencies** — start with your primary currency (e.g., USD, EUR, MGA)
-4. **Create providers** — add financial services with their fee structures
+4. 🏦 **Create providers** — add financial services with their fee structures
+5. 💸 **Start optimizing** — begin calculating optimal transaction amounts

 ### 🏦 Managing Providers

+Efficiently manage your financial service providers:

-- Access the *Provider List* from the main menu
+- 📋 Access the *Provider List* from the main menu
-- Add new providers with detailed fee information
+- ➕ Add new providers with detailed fee information
-- Define fee intervals for different transaction ranges
+- 📊 Define fee intervals for different transaction ranges
-- Use search to quickly locate specific providers
+- 🔍 Use search to quickly locate specific providers
+- ✏️ Edit or delete providers as needed

 ### 💸 Optimizing Transactions

+Maximize savings on your transactions:

-1. Navigate to the *Fee Optimization* screen
+1. 🎯 Navigate to the *Fee Optimization* screen
-2. Select your provider and enter transaction details
+2. 🏦 Select your provider from the list
+3. 💰 Enter transaction details (amount, frequency)
-3. Specify the number of transactions and amounts
+4. 🔢 Specify the number of transactions
-4. Review optimization results and cost savings
+5. 📊 Review optimization results and potential cost savings
+6. 💡 Compare optimized vs. standard scenarios

 ### 📊 Data Management

+Keep your data organized and secure:

-- Use the CSV import/export feature in *Settings*
+- 📥 **Import** — Use CSV import feature to bulk-add providers
+- 📤 **Export** — Download your data for backup purposes
-- Download data templates for bulk entry
+- 📋 **Templates** — Download CSV templates for easy data entry
+- 🔄 **Sync** — Restore data across devices seamlessly
-- Regularly backup your provider and currency data
+- 💾 **Backup** — Regularly backup your provider and currency data
-- Restore data across devices seamlessly

 ---